ohrite/circuit-breakers-2024/presentation.md

 # Rochdale

 <!--
+Picture of the Rochdale Pioneer store outside Manchester

 Owen's talks inspired The Rochdale Pioneers.

-They started a successful series of businesses, starting with this store in Rochdale, which is still a location you can visit today, although the cooperative has moved to nearby Manchester.

 The Pioneers were a mix of Chartist and Owenite activists, workers, and well-paid artisans.

+They started a successful series of businesses, starting with this store in Rochdale, which is still a location you can visit today.
 Their model was wildly successful and hundreds of small cooperative stores popped up around northern England within a few years

+The Pioneers also planned an expansive, decades-long vision for growing their co-op store into a full utopian society, including multiple industrial sectors, housing owned by the community, and creating a college all owned by the community

+Although the housing didn't happen, and some of the industrial enterprises failed, the Co-Op College was finally established in 1919 and still exists today
 -->

 ---